lightningnetwork/lnd/docs/code_contribution_guidelines.md

 minimal by comparison.
 In the world of cryptocurrencies, even the smallest bug in the wrong area can cost people a significant amount of money.
-For this reason, the Lightning Network Daemon (lnd) has a formalized and rigorous development process (heavily insipred by [btcsuite](https://github.com/btcsuite)) which is outlined on this page.
+For this reason, the Lightning Network Daemon (lnd) has a formalized and rigorous development process (heavily inspired by [btcsuite](https://github.com/btcsuite)) which is outlined on this page.

 We highly encourage code contributions, however it is imperative that you adhere